 The EOP Program assigns students to a counselor who provide academic and personal support throughout their undergraduate experience at Fresno State.
 Services provided include academic advising, learning assistance and tutoring, financial aid information, career information, housing information, and personal counseling.

 More information on how to apply for the EOP Program.

 Once you are an EOP participant, you can be considered for the EOP Grant by completing your FAFSA or your California Dream Act Application.

 Bulldog Retention Grant

 As part of the Fresno State Graduation initiative, limited funding is available to assist students who have a financial aid shortfall and are subject to being dropped from classes.
 The maximum award will be $1,500 per student.
 Priority funding will be provided to students in their last term/semester at the university.

-- Have a balance on your student account at the time the award is granted or after all financial aid, scholarships and waivers have been applied for Spring 2019
+- Have a balance on your student account at the time the award is granted or after all financial aid, scholarships and waivers have been applied for the current semester

 - Undergraduate and CA Resident for tuition purposes

-- Must be enrolled in at least 6 units for the Spring 2019 semester
+- Must be enrolled in at least 6 units for the current semester

 - Must be an undergraduate degree seeking student